We'll pause for a moment to consider a remarkable life:

 "A doctor once told Albert Brown he shouldn't expect to make it to 50, given the toll taken by his years in a Japanese labor camp during World War II and the infamous, often-deadly march that got him there.
 But the former dentist made it to 105, embodying the power of a positive spirit in the face of inordinate odds."

-The wire service adds that Brown, who joined the military in 1937 as a commissioned lieutenant in the Reserve Officer Training Corps:
+The wire service adds that Brown, who began his military service in 1937:

 "Was nearly 40 in 1942 when he endured the Bataan Death March, a harrowing 65-mile trek in which 78,000 prisoners of war were forced to walk from Bataan province near Manila to a Japanese POW camp.
 As many as 11,000 died along the way.
 Many were denied food, water and medical care, and those who stumbled or fell during the scorching journey through Philippine jungles were stabbed, shot or beheaded."